-Computer users who have used Windows operating system for a significant amount of time before making the switch to Mac need some time to get familiar with OS X.
+Computer users who have used Windows operating system for a long time before making the switch to Mac need some time to get familiar with the macOS.

 Windows users who are used to moving the mouse cursor to the upper-right of a window to access the close button need to get used the new placement after switching to the Mac.